nagu-dhanwada/nagu-dhanwada.github.io/publications.md

 - Efficient PVT Independent Abstraction of Large IP Blocks for Hierarchical Power Analysis, ICCAD 2013
 - Towards a Standard Flow for System Level Power Modeling, ICCAD 2014
 - An IP-Centric Power-Aware Design Flow, DAC 2013
+- A Hybrid Approach to Standard Cell Power Characterization based on PVT Independent Contributor Modeling for use in Traditional Power Analysis Flows, DAC 2015
+- Efficient Techniques for Per Clock Gating Domain Contributor based Power Abstraction of IP Blocks for Hierarchical Power Analysis, DAC 2016

 ---